-Iodine is extremely important for every human being.
-Iodine has been greatly maligned and misunderstood in conventional medicine.
 There are inorganic non-radioactive forms of iodine in which one finds the reduced form of iodine called iodide.
 Radioactive iodine is a different drug.
 This has an extra electron.
 Inorganic non-radioactive forms of iodine are safe.
 They have been used for many years.
-They continue to be used and have the amazing capacity of being antiviral, antibacterial, antifungal, anticancer and are in every cell of the body.
+They continue to be used and have the amazing capacity of being antiviral, antibacterial, anti-fungal, anti-carcinogenic and are in every cell of the body.

 One can supplement iodine by using either liquid Lugol’s solution (includes both iodine/iodide) or Iodoral which is a trade name for the combination in pill form.
 Determining the correct dose of iodine is the next issue to determine.
 This is an excellent question which initial studies that were done in Japan where there is the lowest incidence of breast cancer in the world, it was felt that their average intake was about 12.5mg per day.